State Express 555: Rallying and Formula One

 555 sponsors motorsports.
-555 World Racing logos were seen on Hong Kong – Beijing Rally cars from 1985 to 1987 and Subaru World Rally Championship cars from 1993 to 2004. (the actual 555 brand placement became less frequent in the 21st century, being dropped in 2005).
-The Subaru 22B has been speculated that its name came from 555 as 22B is its hexadecimal equivalent.
+555 World Racing logos were seen on Hong Kong – Beijing Rally cars from 1985 to 1987 and Subaru World Rally Championship cars from 1993 to 2004.
+It has been speculated that the Subaru 22B, a limited-edition version of the Subaru Impreza WRX STI, took its name from 555, as "22B" is its hexadecimal equivalent.
 For rallies where tobacco advertising was forbidden, the 555 logos were replaced by three crescent moons.

 Even after State Express 555 withdrew its sponsorship, Subaru continued to use the 555 blue and yellow colour scheme as its WRC livery until its withdrawal, but with the manufacturer's own logos in place of the 555 brand.
-The State Express 555 livery is now regarded as the brand's standard motorsport livery, Vermont SportsCar, which runs United States rally operations for Subaru, continues to use the State Express livery colours at events.
+The State Express 555 livery is now regarded as the brand's standard motorsport livery; Vermont SportsCar, which runs United States rally operations for Subaru, continues to use the State Express livery colours at events.

 When British American Racing debuted in Formula One in with the BAR 01, the team originally wanted to brand Ricardo Zonta's car in the blue and yellow livery of 555 World Racing, whilst branding Jacques Villeneuve's car with Lucky Strike colours.
 However, the move was blocked by the FIA, and they were forced to run two similar liveries.
 They opted to have the Lucky Strike brand on the left of the car and 555 World Racing on the right, with a zip going along the middle of the nose.
 It was highly unpopular, and so for the 2000 season, they chose to just display mostly Lucky Strike logos, with small 555 World Racing logos on the side and nose.
-Some years between 2000 and 2006 (After Honda had bought out BAR, and were under pressure to drop tobacco sponsorship under new EU legislation), they prominently displayed the 555 World Racing brand at the Chinese Grands Prix, where the 555 brand is better known.
+Some years between 2000 and 2006 (after Honda had bought out BAR, and were under pressure to drop tobacco sponsorship under new EU legislation), they prominently displayed the 555 World Racing brand at the Chinese Grands Prix, where the 555 brand is better known.
 However, from 2007 until their withdrawal at the end of 2008, Honda adopted a livery with no sponsorship logos at all, but a livery depicted Earth to raise environmental awareness.
-In countries where tobacco sponsoring was banned, the 555 logos were replaced by three crescent moons.
+In countries where tobacco sponsoring was banned, the 555 logos were again replaced by three crescent moons.